Lupus – Diagnosis, Symptoms, and Treatment

 Urine analysis is commonly ordered to evaluate for protein and other urine abnormalities.
 Women of childbearing age are also tested with a urine pregnancy screen.

 Specific antibodies in the blood are highly suggestive of lupus.
 These typically include:

 X-rays may be obtained from joints that are painful and swollen.

 The treatment of lupus depends on the severity of the disease and whether specific organs are involved.

 Physicians can treat mild cases of joint inflammation with minimal involvement of other organs with non-steroidal anti-inflammatory drugs, including:

 - Naprosyn (naproxen)

 - Mobic (meloxicam)

-When joint inflammation is moderate to severe and other findings of lupus are present – such as rash, fatigue, and organ inflammation – your doctor may prescribe oral corticosteroids such as prednisone.
+When the joint inflammation is moderate to severe and other lupus findings are present – such as rash, fatigue, and organ inflammation – your doctor may prescribe oral corticosteroids such as prednisone.
 Corticosteroids work by reducing inflammation in the joints and organs, thereby decreasing pain and tissue swelling.